voucherly/voucherly-docs/docs/guides/integrations/ecommerce-plugins/index.md

 <DocCardList />

 :::info
-- Refer to [Voucherly](https://voucherly.it/soluzioni/plugin) for additional info.
+- Refer to [Voucherly Plugin](https://voucherly.it/soluzioni/plugin) for additional info.
 :::